mohanmca/MohanLearningGround/src/main/md/Mind/danapani/self-decipline-dhandapani-mani.md

 1. Control where your energy flows to control what is manifesting in your life
 1. that's why you develop willpower

+## How to bring this into daily-practice?

+1. Find non-negotiable events in your life and practice three laws
+1. Question if you are doing only non-negotiable tasks
+1. Hourly beep
+    1. Am I doing non-negotiable task
+    1. Am I consciously doing right thing
+    1. Am I doing that is worth a year from now

 ## How can I complete what I start?

 * Define what is completion for this task.